Indigenous Food Lab: History

-The organization addresses what Sherman identified as a lack of Native American cuisine representation in urban centers.
-Their main facility was designed to serve as a learning hub for Indigenous agriculture, seed saving, ethnobotany, outdoor and indoor cooking techniques, and food preservation, with the goal of supporting tribal communities in developing their own food enterprises while addressing food sovereignty issues.
+Indigenous Food Lab's location at the Minneapolis's Midtown Global Market was opened in June 2023, and contained a restaurant, retail space, and community food education facilities.
+Sherman was also named one of Time's 100 Most Influential People in 2023.

+Montana State University houses the second location of the Indigenous Food Lab, as of 2023.
+This location has a $29 million facility with a "state-of-the-art" kitchen.
+The Montana facility focuses on recipe development, cooking workshops, feeding Native American students, and producing educational cooking videos for social media.

+Culinary ethos

+The Indigenous Food Lab solely utilizes ingredients indigenous to the Americas, sourcing products such as bison from South Dakota's Cheyenne River Buffalo Company, corn from New Mexico's Ute Mountain region, and wild rice from Minnesota's Red Lake Nation.
+It explicitly excludes post-colonial ingredients including pork, chicken, beef, dairy, and wheat, emphasizing unprocessed, additive-free foods.
+The organization maintains a market selling tribal community products and offers educational programming through Indigenous cooking classes.

+COVID-19 pandemic

 Sherman envisioned expanding the model across North America, aiming to represent local Indigenous food cultures from every region in the Americas.
-They wanted to offer cultural programming such as pottery and language classes, though initial opening plans were affected by the COVID-19 pandemic.
+They wanted to offer cultural programming such as pottery and language classes, though plans were affected by the COVID-19 pandemic.
 While initially planned for in-person instruction, the pandemic led to a shift toward online education during that time.

-The Indigenous Food Lab's culinary philosophy centers on ingredients indigenous to the Americas, sourcing products such as bison from South Dakota's Cheyenne River Buffalo Company, corn from New Mexico's Ute Mountain region, and wild rice from Minnesota's Red Lake Nation.
-Their approach explicitly excludes post-colonial ingredients including pork, chicken, beef, dairy, and wheat, emphasizing unprocessed, additive-free foods.
-The project's scope extends beyond regional Midwestern cuisine to encompass Indigenous food traditions from across North America, from the Southwest to Alaska and Mexico.

-Beyond food service, the organization maintains a market selling tribal community products and offers educational programming through Indigenous cooking classes.

-In May 2023, Sean Sherman announced an Indigenous Food Lab location at Minneapolis's Midtown Global Market.
-This location opened in June 2023 and comprises a counter-service restaurant, retail space, and planned community food education facilities.
-Sherman was also named one of Time's 100 Most Influential People in 2023.

-The organization is the first Indigenous food lab in the United States.
-As of 2023, Montana State University developed the United States' second Indigenous Food Lab, housed in a $29 million facility with a "state-of-the-art" kitchen.
-The Montana facility, developed in consultation with Sherman, focuses on recipe development, cooking workshops, feeding Native American students, and producing educational cooking videos for social media.
+Events

-The Indigenous Food Lab announced its participation in the 2024 Minnesota State Fair with two new menu items, bison meatballs incorporating wild rice and cranberries with wóžapi sauce, and sweet potato dumplings topped with a seed mix.
+The Indigenous Food Lab participated in the 2024 Minnesota State Fair with menus including, bison meatballs incorporating wild rice and cranberries with wóžapi sauce, and sweet potato dumplings topped with a seed mix.
 These items were accompanied by their Nixtamal bowls.
 The menu also featured an optional garnish of sumac and chili-seasoned crickets.